Force over Distance: Chapter 22

 Eli shrugged.
 “Your jacket is soaked through and Chloe’s shirt is ruined, that’s about all I can tell you.”

 “So we got to the shuttle, obviously,” Eli began, “and we relocated to Destiny’s hull about two hundred feet from the FTL drive, then powered down except for minimal life support.
-We’re not sure exactly how to get back on board, but we’re working on it.”
+We’re not sure how to get back on board, but we’re working on it.”

 “Don’t worry about that,” Young said.
 “Rush has it covered.”